-In addition to controlling the discharge, the operator must listen for a loud hiss at regular intervals, indicating that the air dryer is unloading.
+In addition to controlling the discharge, the operator must listen for a loud hiss at regular intervals and the red indicator light on the top of the header to go off, indicating that the air dryer is unloading.
 The unloading process is based on changes in air pressure.
 Each time the air reservoir reaches peak pressure, the air dryer back flushes.
 At the same time, the air compressor head closes and stops pumping air until the pressure drops in the reservoir, calling for more pressure.
 If the air dryer does not unload, it means that the air pressure is not reaching peak pressure.
 This may mean a compressor problem or an air leak.
 This in turn may affect the electronic sorter's efficiency.